What is canal stenosis surgery and is it the right treatment option for me?

-Spinal stenosis is most frequently experienced in the cervical and lumbar spine segments, the neck and lower back, respectively.
-These sections of the spine are extremely mobile and flexible and also support significant weight loads.
-Weight overload exaggerates wear and tear, and is one of the reasons neck and lower back pain is so common.
+Spinal stenosis is most frequently experienced in the cervical and lumbar spine segments (the neck and lower back).
+These sections of the spine are extremely mobile and flexible and support significant weight loads.
+Weight overload exaggerates wear and is one of the reasons neck and lower back pain is so common.
 Some types of spinal deterioration that lead to spinal stenosis include:

 - Osteoarthritis — inflamed joint tissue can enlarge, constricting the spinal canal

 - Osteophytes — the development of bone spurs often leads to nerve compression

 - Injury – injured or swollen tissue can constrict the spinal canal

 - Spondylolisthesis — the misalignment of a vertebra restricts spinal canal space